atfdeenk/module-3-atfdeenk-checkpoint-2/README.md

 # Random Recipe Finder

-I've completed the js for **Random Recipe Finder** and fetching random recipes from TheMealDB API and i added reload button when the recipe shown, just for convenience.
+I've completed the js for **Random Recipe Finder** and fetching random recipes from TheMealDB API and i added reload button when the recipe shown and scroll to top button when the page is too long, just for convenience.

 You can find random recipes by clicking **Get Random Recipe Button**.
 There will also be instructions to make the food.